decentraland/marketplace-legacy/RECOVER.md

 ## Database out of sync

-The Marketplace app relies on storing events from the Blockchain for use as a cache, this enables faster querying, providing an API for multiple third-party services, and ease of reporting.
+The Marketplace app relies on storing events from the Blockchain that we use as a cache.
+This not only enables faster querying, but also lets us provide an API used by multiple third party services, and gives us easy reporting.

 For that purpose we created a process that we call **"The Monitor"** to listen, store and process relevant events from the contracts we are interested in.